Skip to main content Link Search Menu Expand Document (external link)

 3. Thirdly, while carrying out the upload you should be able to protect the confidentiality of the data against eavesdropping by any curious adversaries.

 You may complete this assignment in groups of 2-3 pax.
-Indicate your partner’s name in the google sheet provided in our course handout.
+Indicate your partner’s name in the google sheet link that can be found on eDimension.

 There are three parts of this assignment: